cicciresearch/arkeo-api-docs/docs/routine/index.md

 ## GetTestData

 **Description**
 Retrieves the most recent test or measurement data from the active routine.
+The response depends on the active routine.

 ### Example Request